rocky-linux/documentation/docs/gemstones/containers/podman.md

 Podman additionally provides the `generate systemd` subcommand.
 It can be used to generate `systemd` service files.

 > [!IMPORTANT]
 > `generate systemd` is now deprecated and will not receive further features.
-Usage of Quadlet is recommendet.
+Usage of Quadlet is recommended.

 Let us now do it with Nextcloud.
 Run: